Document Attestation - The Definitive Guide (2023)

 Attestation Guide

-Document Authentication Canada (DAC) takes on this process on your behalf – we prepare your documents, submit them to Global Affairs Canada and the embassy or consulate, and make sure they’re all set for acceptance in the foreign country.
+Document Authentication Canada (DAC) takes on this process on your behalf – we prepare your documents, submit them to the concerned authorities, and make sure they’re all set for acceptance in the foreign country.

 Our expert team is continuously up to date with the latest compliance requirements, ensuring that no mistakes are made.
 You can also track the progress made through our document tracker.